ropensci/MtreeRing/README.md

 After image loading, you can click on the "Measurement" link in the sidebar, and it switches content in the main body.

 A path creation consists of the following steps:

 a.
-Enter valid path information, including Series ID, DPI, Sampling year and Y-coordinate of the path
+Enter valid path information, including Series ID, DPI, Sampling year and Y-coordinate of the path.
 b.
-Click "Create Path" (blue button on top left corner of the Measurement Window)
+Click "Create Path" (blue button on top left corner of the Measurement Window).